sarthak1122/Breast-Cancer-Detection-using-Keras-/README.md

 Hi Everyone,

-The Folowing is a code snippet that is used to detect Breast Cancer in an indivisual using Models of Keras upto a accuracy of 95%.
+The Following is a code snippet that is used to detect Breast Cancer in an indivisual using Models of Keras upto a accuracy of 95%.

 AdittionalHelp